North Carolina's Aubrey Lee Brooks Scholarships

 Of the 17 scholarships, one is awarded to a student from the areas of Greensboro and High Point and to a senior at the N.C.
 School of Science and Mathematics who is from an eligible county.
 Additional criteria include merit, leadership, character, and the desire of the recipient to prepare for a career as a useful and informed citizen.

 Brooks Scholars may receive additional funding for summer internships, research or travel abroad, and a one-time computer stipend of $2,500.
-The scholarship is renewable, provided the recipient has continued financial need, remains enrolled full-time at an eligible institution, and maintains a 2.75 cumulative grade point average and good citizenship.
+The scholarship is renewable, provided the recipient has continued financial need, remains enrolled full-time at an eligible institution, maintains a 2.75 cumulative grade point average and good citizenship.